History of Nisbet Lodge and McClintock Manor

 - In 1993 The Nisbet Lodge –McClintock Manor Foundation was launched, specifically to support the work of the Lodge and the Manor.

-- In 1997 Nisbet was first accredited with the Canadian Council on Health Services Accreditation (CCHSA) and has maintained that status ever since.
+- In 1997 Nisbet was first accredited with the Canadian Council on Health Services Accreditation (CCHSA).

 - In 2002 Nisbet Lodge was officially designated as a Christian home by the Toronto Central LHIN.
 This designation recognizes the original intent of Calvary Church, which was to create a home for seniors, regardless of their denomination, that practiced and respected traditional Christian values.